Finding large counterexamples by selectively exploring the Pachner graph: Key tools

 Second, because cutting along a normal surface can increase the number of tetrahedra exponentially, we instead use a technique called \textbf{crushing}.
 Crushing was first developed by Jaco and Rubinstein~\cite{JacoRubinstein2003}, following earlier unpublished work of Casson, and was later refined by the first author~\cite{Burton2014}.
 Crushing a non-trivial normal surface has the following crucial benefit: it is guaranteed to produce a new triangulation with strictly fewer tetrahedra than before.
 The trade-off is that crushing a normal sphere or disc could have topological side-effects, as detailed in the following theorem (this is a restatement of Theorem~2 of~\cite{Burton2014}, which is itself a summary of a series of results from~\cite{JacoRubinstein2003}):

-\begin{theorem} Let $\mathcal{T}$ be a triangulation of a compact orientable $3$-manifold $\mathcal{M}$, and let $S$ be a normal sphere or disc in $\mathcal{T}$.
-Crushing $S$ yields a triangulation $\mathcal{T}'$ whose underlying $3$-manifold $\mathcal{M}'$ is obtained from $\mathcal{M}$ by a finite (and possibly empty) sequence of the following operations: \begin{itemize}[nosep] \item undoing connected sums; \item cutting along properly embedded discs; \item filling boundary $2$-spheres with $3$-balls; and \item deleting $3$-ball, $3$-sphere, $\mathbb{R}P^3$, $L_{3,1}$ or $S^2\times S^1$ components. \end{itemize} \end{theorem}
+\begin{theorem} Let $\mathcal{T}$ be a $3$-manifold triangulation whose underlying $3$-manifold $\mathcal{M}$ is orientable.
+Let $S$ be a normal $2$-sphere or disc in $\mathcal{T}$.
+Crushing $S$ yields a $3$-manifold triangulation $\mathcal{T}'$ whose underlying $3$-manifold $\mathcal{M}'$ is obtained from $\mathcal{M}$ by a finite (and possibly empty) sequence of the following operations: \begin{itemize}[nosep] \item undoing connected sums; \item cutting along properly embedded discs; \item filling boundary $2$-spheres with $3$-balls; and \item deleting $3$-ball, $3$-sphere, $\mathbb{R}P^3$, $L_{3,1}$ or $S^2\times S^1$ components. \end{itemize} \end{theorem}

 For the rest of this section, call a connected orientable $3$-manifold \textbf{interesting} if: \begin{itemize} \item it has exactly one boundary component; and \item its first homology is $\mathbb{Z}^g$, where $g$ is the genus of the boundary surface. \end{itemize} In other words, we consider a $3$-manifold $\mathcal{M}$ to be interesting if it has the same basic properties as a handlebody, which means that we need more sophisticated techniques to decide whether $\mathcal{M}$ is a handlebody.
 In analogy with homology spheres, one could also say that an interesting $3$-manifold is a ``homology handlebody''.
 Our handlebody recognition algorithm relies on the following consequence of Theorem~\ref{thm:crushing}: